guettli/git-tips/README.md

 # shellcheck shell=bash

 # .envrc file of direnv.
-# If you use vsode, pleaes use the `direnv` extension.
+# If you use VS Code, please use the `direnv` extension.

 # Use nix-direnv
 # https://github.com/nix-community/nix-direnv